roger-mengqiu-chen/journalapp/README.md

 I am learning Django through this project.

 Mangement of data is done through Django admin site.
-Maybe create an UI to display data in the future.
+I may create an UI to display data in the future.

 sqlite is used as database.
 It's much more portable than other databases and sufficient enough for personal use